Technologies that will change PC gaming – Five technological advances that marked a huge leap in PC gaming

 Other technological advances that deserve honorable mention

-As I said at the beginning of the article, even if we were to limit ourselves to the most important technological advances for the world of PC gaming, we could make a huge list, especially if we touch on both hardware and non-hardware issues.
-That is not the purpose of this article, but I think that It was unfair to leave three huge advances in the inkwell relatively recent technologies that have also marked a turning point in the field, and that in the end are not only the present, but rather the future of gaming.
+As I said at the beginning of the article, even if we limited ourselves to the most important technological advances for the world of PC gaming we could make a huge list, especially if we touch on so many issues at the level of hardware as hardware.
+That is not the purpose of this product, but I think that It was unfair to leave three huge advances in the inkwell relatively recent technologies that have also marked a turning point in the field, and that in the end are not only the present, but rather the future of gaming.

-I say that they are the present because, although these advances are now available, they have not yet been able to develop their full capacity and have a lot of room for improvement, that is, a huge evolution ahead.
+I say that they are the present because, although those advances are now free, they have not yet been able to develop their full capacity and have plenty of room for improvement. optimization, that is, a huge evolution ahead.
 The first of these advances in technology we have in the SSD entities, an ingredient that went from being an (expensive) extravagance for the professional field to becoming something essential in any gaming device.

-With an SSD we not only have the possibility of reducing the loading times of the games, but we also offer them a base on which to build.
-They have the ability to work at a higher speed at the same time.
+Con un SSD no solo tenemos la posibilidad de achicar los tiempos de carga de los juegos, sino asimismo les ofrecemos a estos una base sobre la que They have the ability to work at a higher speed at the same time.
 This is essential to avoid performance issues, stuttering, popping, and other problems in the demanding graphics engines used to create open worlds.
 However, this ingredient still has a lot of potential to develop, something that will soon change thanks to Direct Storage.

 Ray tracing is another technological advancement that marked a huge leap forward in the gaming world.
-I know that it is still in its early stages, and that due to its high hardware demands it has only been applied in a limited way, but Even so, the graphic quality of a game can improve so much that it becomes overwhelming.Of course, it also has a long way to go, it will gradually progress and thanks to the arrival of increasingly more powerful hardware its application will become more and more complex, and more interesting.
+I know that it is still in a relatively early stage, and that thanks to its high hardware demands it only came applying in a limited way, but Even so, the graphic quality of a game can improve so much that it becomes overwhelming.Of course, there is also a considerable walk ahead, little by little it will progress and thanks to the arrival of hardware little by little your app will become more and more complicated, and much more interesting.

 In that sense, think, for example, about the impact that ray tracing had on Battlefield V, and What happened years later with Cyberpunk 2077In the first one it was only applied to reflections, while in the second one it was used in reflections, shadows, ambient occlusion and also global illumination, achieving a simply incredible result, so much so that it is one of the games that has best used ray tracing.

 Finally, there are advanced rescalings that use time-based items and exclusives.
-In this bag we have the possibility of putting the FSR 2.0 and the TSR, while DLSS is on a different level because it also uses AI (artificial intelligence) to reconstruct the image.
+En este saco tenemos la posibilidad de meter al FSR 2.0 y al TSR, while DLSS is on a different level because it also uses AI (artificial intelligence) to reconstruct the image.
 These upscalings made it possible to play in 4K resolution with greater fluidity without losing excellent image quality, and were also key to allowing ray tracing to be used in 4K without performance dropping.

-Of course, they also have in front of them plenty of room for optimization.
+Of course, they also have in front of them bastante margen de optimization.
 This has now been demonstrated by AMD with FSR 2.0, which is a significant improvement over FSR 1.0, and by NVIDIA with DLSS 2.3, which has significantly reduced ghosting issues.
 As the years go by, we can expect ever-increasing image quality, to the point where it will be almost indistinguishable from native resolution, and ever-increasing performance improvements.

 Read also : How to build a gaming PC.